tedyoung/dropwizard/docs/source/getting-started.rst

 Building Fat JARs
 =================

-We recommend that you build your Dropwizard applications as "fat" JAR files — single ``.jar`` files which contain *all* of the ``.class`` files required to run your application.
-This allows you to build a single deployable artifact which you can promote from your staging environment to your QA environment to your production environment without worrying about differences in installed libraries.
+We recommend that you build your Dropwizard applications as "fat" JAR files, i.e., single ``.jar`` files which contain *all* of the ``.class`` files required to run your application.
+This allows you to build a single deployable, self-contained artifact which you can promote from your staging environment to your QA environment to your production environment without worrying about differences in installed libraries.
 To start building our Hello World application as a fat JAR, we need to configure a Maven plugin called ``maven-shade``.
 In the ``<build><plugins>`` section of your ``pom.xml`` file, add
 this: